andfaulkner/dev-environment-components/_docs_guides/_langs/js/react/react--component-lifecycle.md

 ----------------------------------------------------------------------------------------------------
 INITIAL RENDER
 --------------
        constructor              [1] - constructor(props)
            ┃┃                         Initialize state here - e.g.: this.state = { name: props.name };
            ┃┃                             |--> Careful: state won't be up-to-date with any props update.
            ┃┃                             ┗--> It's better to 'lift' state instead.
            ┃┃                         Note: instantiation starts at the top element in the UI tree & works down
            \/
+static getDerivedStateFromProps [2] - getDerivedStateFromProps(nextProps)
+           ┃┃                         Runs:
+           ┃┃                           ┃-> after a component is instantiated ┃┃                           ┃-> when it receives new props ┃┃                           ┗-> NOT when state changes
+           ┃┃                         Uses: (examples)
+           ┃┃                           ┃-> Act on specific prop changes here to trigger state transitions.
+           ┃┃                           ┗->
+           ┃┃                         Intentionally static to prevent reading & writing instance variables
+           \/
+   UNSAFE_componentWillMount    [3] - UNSAFE_componentWillMount()
-   componentWillMount      [2] - Mainly for pre-render app config.
+           ┃┃                         Mainly for pre-render app config.
 No DOM access.
-No setState. [not that useful]
+No setState. [not that useful] ┃┃                         Uses:
-           ┃┃                    Uses:
            ┃┃                           ┃-> App config in root component (MAIN USE) ┃┃                           ┃-> Registering to global events such as a Flux store ┃┃                           ┗-> Handlers for cmp to respond to global Native UI events (e.g. window resizing, focus changes)
            ┃┃                         Runs:
            ┃┃                           ┃-> NOT after new props arrive ┃┃                           ┃-> immediately after component mounted (ONLY EVER CALLED ONCE!)
            ┃┃                           ┗-> on server rendering (only lifecycle hook called on server rendering)
            \/
-         render            [3] - render the component
+         render                 [4] - render the component
            ┃┃                         Returns the needed component markup
            ┃┃                         Props and state values are interpreted to create the correct output.
            ┃┃                         Neither props nor state should should be modified inside this function ┃┃                         -- The render function has to be pure ┃┃                         -- NEVER CALL this.setState HERE!!!
            \/
-       {children}          [3.x] - triggers initial render of child components to current component ┃┃                    All components' children recursively rendered until entire UI tree covered ┃┃                    Child components rendering follows the normal initial render lifecycle ┃┃                       (starting w/ constructor -- see above) ┃┃                    Runs:
+       {children}               [4.x] - triggers initial render of child components to current component ┃┃                         All components' children recursively rendered until entire UI tree covered ┃┃                         Child components rendering follows the normal initial render lifecycle ┃┃                            (starting w/ constructor -- see above) ┃┃                         Runs:
            ┃┃                           ┃-> In the course of a component's render method.
            ┃┃                           ┗-> Before ANY components call componentDidMount!
            ┃┃                               -- All children (entire UI) renders first ┃┃                         Uses:
            ┃┃                           ┗-> WIP -- TODO write-up children uses [children are one of the most useful aspects of React, so this will be a large section]
            \/
+  [UPDATES DOM and REFS]
+           ┃┃
+           \/
-    componentDidMount      [4] - componentDidMount()
+    componentDidMount           [5] - componentDidMount()
-                                 Note: starts at the bottom element in the UI tree & works up
+                                      Note : starts at the bottom element in the UI tree & works up
                                       Runs:
                                         ┃-> NOT after new props arrive
                                         ┗-> once all children Elements/Components are mounted (NOTE: ONLY CALLED ONCE)
                                       Uses:
                                         ┃-> Start data fetching - AJAX requests should always go here ┃   ┗->> i.e. start AJAX calls to load in data for your component ┃-> Add event listeners
                                         ┃-> Set up subscriptions
                                         ┃-> Do all component setup requiring DOM (& all DOM interactions in general) ┃-> Draw on a <canvas> element (which you just rendered) ┗-> Initialize a "masonry" grid layout from a collection of elements
                                       Available:
                                         ┃-> setState.
 Calling it here triggers extra render, ┃             but intermediate state won't be shown ┗-> this.props (will contain prev props)

 [NOTE: see below for notes on decorators - they are not yet included in the above lifecycle flow]

 ----------------------------------------------------------------------------------------------------
 PROPS UPDATE
 ------------
+UNSAFE_componentWillReceiveProps
+           OR
-componentWillReceiveProps  [1] - componentWillReceiveProps(nextProps)
+static getDerivedStateFromProps   [1] - UNSAFE_componentWillReceiveProps(nextProps)
            ┃┃                           Runs:
            ┃┃                             ┃-> when new props arrive
            ┃┃                             ┃-> NOT when state changes
            ┃┃                             ┗-> NOT after component mounted
            ┃┃                           Uses: (examples)
            ┃┃                             ┃-> Act on specific prop changes here to trigger state transitions.
            ┃┃                             ┃   ┗->> e.g. this.setState({ name: props.name });
            ┃┃                             ┃-> react to prop changes before render by updating state w/ setState() ┃┃                             ┗-> Redraw progress loader on getting new "% loaded" val ┃┃                           Available:
            ┃┃                             ┃-> setState (calling it here won't trigger additional render) ┃┃                             ┃-> this.props (will contain prev props) ┃┃                             ┗-> "next" props (in signature)
            ┃┃                             NOTE: Just because this was called doesn't mean the val of props has changed
            \/
-  shouldComponentUpdate    [2] - shouldComponentUpdate(nextProps, nextState)
+  shouldComponentUpdate           [2] - getDerivedStateFromProps(nextProps, nextState)
            ┃┃                           Runs:
            ┃┃                             ┃-> when new props arrive
            ┃┃                             ┃-> when state changes
            ┃┃                             ┗-> NOT after component mounted
            ┃┃                           If this method exists, component only updates if it returns true.
            ┃┃                           Uses: (examples)
            ┃┃                             ┗-> Lets component exit update lifecycle if no reason to apply new render ┃┃                                 ┗->> i.e. for performance optimization, to prevent unneeded rerenders ┃┃                           Use to control component re-rendering (e.g. for a game loop).
            ┃┃                           -- setState not available
            \/
-   componentWillUpdate     [3] - componentWillUpdate(nextProps, nextState).
+ UNSAFE_componentWillUpdate            [3] - UNSAFE_componentWillUpdate(nextProps, nextState)
            ┃┃                           Runs:
            ┃┃                             ┃-> when new props arrive (if shouldComponentUpdate returned true or doesn't exist) ┃┃                             ┃-> when state changes (if shouldComponentUpdate returned true or doesn't exist) ┃┃                             ┗-> NOT after component mounted
-           ┃┃                    Use if using shouldComponentUpdate AND you need to do something ┃┃                    when the props change; otherwise akin to componentWillReceiveProps ┃┃                    -- setState not available
+           ┃┃                           Use if using shouldComponentUpdate AND you need to do something ┃┃                           when the props change; otherwise akin to UNSAFE_componentWillReceiveProps ┃┃                           -- setState not available
            \/
          render                   [4] - render the component (see above) ⬇
+  getSnapshotBeforeUpdate         [5] - Safely read properties from e.g. the DOM before updates are made
+           ┃┃                           Lets component get current vals (e.g. scroll pos) before they're potentially changed ┃┃                           Any val it returns gets passed as a param to componentDidUpdate
+           \/
+  [UPDATES DOM and REFS]
+           ⬇
-   componentDidUpdate      [5] - componentDidUpdate(prevProps, prevState)
+   componentDidUpdate             [6] - componentDidUpdate(prevProps, prevState)
                                         Update the DOM in response to prop or state changes.
+                                        Uses:
+                                          ┗-> to perform side effects e.g.:
+                                              ┃-> data fetching
+                                              ┗-> animation
+                                        Uses:
                                         Like componentDidMount, but runs after each update (vs just mount).
                                         -- setState available

 ----------------------------------------------------------------------------------------------------
 ON VIEW REMOVAL / UNMOUNTING